aidanmelen/terraform-aws-security-group-v2/README.md

 This modules aims to improve on the venerable [terraform-aws-modules/terraform-aws-security-group](https://github.com/terraform-aws-modules/terraform-aws-security-group) module authored by [Anton Babenko](https://github.com/antonbabenko).
 It does so by:

 - Reduce amount of code with [`for` expressions](https://www.terraform.io/language/expressions/for).
-The [main.tf](https://github.com/aidanmelen/terraform-aws-security-group-v2/blob/main/main.tf) is ~100 lines compared to the ~800 lines in the terraform-aws-security-group module.
+The [main.tf](https://github.com/aidanmelen/terraform-aws-security-group-v2/blob/main/main.tf) is ~100 lines when compared to the [~800 lines in the terraform-aws-security-group module](https://github.com/terraform-aws-modules/terraform-aws-security-group/blob/master/main.tf).

 - Follow DRY principals by using [Conditionally Omitted Arguments](https://www.hashicorp.com/blog/terraform-0-12-conditional-operator-improvements#conditionally-omitted-arguments) AKA nullables.